-Dr. Heide Meier has known that she would become a veterinarian since she was very young - in the first grade, she wrote an autobiography for a class assignment that proclaimed she would be an animal doctor when she grew up!
-Dr. Meier always had a natural kinship with pets, and she feels that her work as a veterinarian is much more than a job.
+Dr. Heide Meier has known that she would become a veterinarian since she was very young.
+In the first grade, she wrote an autobiography that declared she would be an animal doctor when she grew up.
+Dr. Meier has always had a natural kinship with animals, and she feels that her work as a veterinarian is much more than a job.
 It's truly her calling!

-Dr. Meier is from Palatine, Illinois and began her veterinary career at the age of 15, when she signed up as a kennel worker at a local animal hospital.
-After a year, she became a Veterinary Assistant at another clinic, where she would remain throughout her undergraduate collegiate years at the University of Illinois.
-Dr. Meier stayed at the university to receive her DVM degree, and started practicing veterinary medicine professionally in the summer of 1993.
+Dr. Meier grew up in Palatine, Illinois.
+She began her veterinary career at the age of 15, when she signed up as a kennel worker at a local animal hospital.
+A year later, she became an assistant at another clinic where she continued to work throughout her undergraduate years at the University of Illinois in Champaign-Urbana, Illinois.
+She attended veterinary school at the University and received her DVM degree in 1993.
+She worked in small animal practices in Minnesota, Illinois, and Oklahoma prior to moving to Wisconsin.
+She was also an associate professor at Oklahoma State University's College of Veterinary Medicine.

-Outside of work, Dr. Meier enjoys spending time with her family, outdoor activities, cooking, walking and grooming her dogs, listening to Rush, watching the Badgers, Brewers, and Packers, and reading the Bible.
+Outside of work, Dr. Meier enjoys spending time with her family, watching her son play soccer, outdoor activities, walking her dogs, and reading the Bible.

 Dr. Susan Jeffrey's father was a pathologist and the county coroner, and her mother was a nurse.
-She's been exposed to the medical field since she was a little girl!
-As Dr. Jeffrey got older, she started to realize something: becoming a veterinarian was the perfect way to combine her medical interests with her adoration of animals.
+She's been exposed to the medical field since she was young.
+As Dr. Jeffrey grew older, she realized becoming a veterinarian was the perfect way to combine her medical interests with her adoration of animals.

 Born in Pennsylvania, Dr. Jeffrey grew up in Ohio with her parents and a wide assortment of pets.
-She attended the University of Wisconsin-Madison for her undergraduate studies and her veterinary degree.
-Dr. Jeffrey also holds a Master's of Science degree.
+She attended the College of Wooster for her undergraduate studies, and earned her veterinary degree from the University of Wisconsin-Madison.
+Dr. Jeffrey also holds a Master's of Science degree from the Ohio State University.

-In 2013, Dr. Jeffrey and her family moved from Buffalo, New York to the Madison area, where Dr. Jeffrey began searching for an AAHA-accredited animal hospital.
+In 2013, Dr. Jeffrey and her family returned to Madison from Buffalo, New York where Dr. Jeffrey began searching for an AAHA-accredited animal hospital.
 Truesdell Animal Care Hospital and Clinic was the perfect fit!
 Dr. Jeffrey's professional interests include feline medicine, dentistry, and preventative care.

-Dr. Jeffrey and her husband have a young daughter and share their home with three cats: Elvis, Daisy, and Chubbs.
+Dr. Jeffrey, her husband, and tween daughter and share their home with three cats, Daisy, Chubbs, and Ginger, as well as Simon, their French Bulldog.
 When she isn't spending time with her family or tending to the needs of pets around the clinic, Dr. Jeffrey is a passionate Scottish Highland dancer.
 She's won many awards, is a member of the British Association of Teachers of Dancing (BATD), and even performed at Disney World's Epcot Center!

 Dr. Jackie Koepke joined Truesdell Animal Care Hospital and Clinic as an Associate Veterinarian in February 2017.
 Dr. Jackie has a gift for high-quality veterinary medicine, and has a special place in her heart for felines.
 Recently, Dr. Jackie also began expanding her expertise to pocket pets.